tock/tock-www/_pages/documentation/design.md

 Tock's architecture resolves this trade-off by using a language sandbox to isolated components and a cooperative scheduling model for concurrency in the kernel.
-As a result, isolation is (more or less) free in terms of resource consumption at the expense of preemtive scheduling (so a malicious component could block the system by, e.g., spinning in an infinite loop).
+As a result, isolation is (more or less) free in terms of resource consumption at the expense of preemptive scheduling (so a malicious component could block the system by, e.g., spinning in an infinite loop).

 To first order, all component in Tock, including those in the kernel, are